SummaryRead the full fact sheet

-An attack of shingles during pregnancy will not harm the unborn baby.
-The mother is already carrying the varicella zoster virus before developing shingles and there is no increase in the risk of passing it on to the fetus if shingles develops.
+An attack of shingles during will not harm the unborn baby.
+The mother is already carrying the varicella zoster virus before developing shingles and there is no increase in the risk of passing it on to the foetus if shingles develops.
 However, an attack of chickenpox during pregnancy can be serious and requires urgent medical attention.

 Post-herpetic neuralgia (PHN)

 Sometimes, the pain doesn’t go away once the shingles rash has cleared.
-This persistent pain in the region for longer than 3 months is called post-herpetic neuralgia
+This persistent pain in the region for longer than 3 months is called post-herpetic neuralgia.

 Pain-relieving medication or tablets specific for nerve pain may be needed to help manage symptoms.